 Learn about the top VRM solution options on the market >

 Cyber VRM is important because of the unique challenges faced by security teams worldwide in the face of an explosion of data and the pace of cloud adoption.
-The challenges are:
+Many TPRM solutions are too broad and don’t focus enough on cybersecurity effectively, leading to Cyber VRM emerging as a new category of cybersecurity risk management.

 The rapid adoption of cloud-based vendors poses increasing risks for CISOs and security teams.
 Before the cloud era, the priority for security teams was protecting data and technology assets “behind the firewall” or wholly under the control of their organization.
 Now, accurately assessing cybersecurity risk has become a more challenging problem, with sensitive business information shared across third and fourth-party vendors to facilitate essential business tasks.